Trolley Optimisation for Loading Printed Circuit Board Components: Introduction

 \section{Introduction}

-Printed circuit boards (PCBs) are very important electronic components due to their usage in manufacturing electrical and electronic devices ranging from remote controls, mobile phones, laptops and televisions to train and aircraft engines etc. PCB related problems are studied for a long because of their importance, e.g., \cite{drezner1984optimizing}.
-Due to the growing needs of PCBs, PCB manufacturers use automated and complex manufacturing systems, like surface mounting technology (SMT, \cite{lin2015demand}).
-Typically, manufacturers have assembly shops with multiple assembly lines, each may have multiple SMT machines.
+Printed circuit boards (PCBs) are very important electronic components due to their usage in manufacturing electrical and electronic devices ranging from remote controls, mobile phones, laptops and televisions to train and aircraft engines etc. The problems related to PCBs have been studied extensively because of their importance, e.g., \cite{drezner1984optimizing}.
+Due to the growing need for PCBs, PCB manufacturers use automated and complex manufacturing systems, like collect-and-place (CAP) machines, (\cite{lin2015demand}).
+Typically, manufacturers have assembly shops with multiple assembly lines, each may have multiple CAP machines.
 So, automated setups are needed to efficiently utilise the machines which are otherwise very expensive (\cite{wu2009scheduling}).

-PCB assembly planning is a multi-level optimisation problem which consists of several interdependent optimisation problems (refer to Figs.~2~and~3 in \cite{mumtaz2019multi} and \cite{ji2001planning}).
-Each of the problem in the PCB assembly planning is an NP-hard problem and combined with the large-scale of the problem (because of involving large number of components placed on the boards and large variety of PCBs) makes them complex problems that it is difficult to consider all sub-problems, i.e., solve integrated problem and get the optimal solution (\cite{gao2021hierarchical}).
-In fact, despite being studied for several decades (\cite{drezner1984optimizing,ahmadi1988component}), even individual machine level problems are solved approximately using heuristic methods (\cite{li2018clustering}).
+PCB assembly planning is a multi-level optimisation problem which consists of several interdependent problems (refer to Figs.~2~and~3 in \cite{mumtaz2019multi} and \cite{ji2001planning}).
+Each of the problems in the PCB assembly planning is an NP-hard problem.
+The complexity of these problems is exacerbated by their large scale, involving a large number of components and a diverse range of PCBs, making it challenging to comprehensively address all sub-problems and achieve an integrated solution for optimal outcomes (\cite{gao2021hierarchical}).
+In fact, despite being studied for several decades (\cite{drezner1984optimizing,ahmadi1988component}), even individual machine-level problems are solved approximately using heuristic methods (\cite{li2018clustering}).